 Setting Your Table

-Depending on your personal taste, you can go simple or spectacular with your table setting – it doesn’t have to look like a VIP Cox Plate betting dinner.
+Depending on your personal taste, you can go simple or spectacular with your table setting – it doesn’t have to look like a VIP Australian sports betting dinner.
 The basics which must feature are plates, cutlery, napkins, wine glasses, and water glasses, while anything else is optional.

 A centrepiece is always a great idea, but keep in mind to not make it too high as you don’t want to the guests to not be able to see each other over your incredible creation.